-This hose retracts to one-third its expanded size for easy storage.
+This hose retracts to one-third of its expanded size for easy storage.
 When empty, the unit weighs less than 5 pounds.
 The accompanying nozzle features an ergonomic, anti-slip grip with a lock to allow for continuous water flow.

-Extra long, as it's almost 100 feet in length when fully expanded.
+Extra-long hose, as it's almost 100 feet in length when fully expanded.
 Lightweight and not overly difficult to maneuver considering its length.
 Resists kinks.
 Includes brass connectors.